iiasa/message-ix-models/doc/global/overview/spatial.rst

    Map of 11 MESSAGE-GLOBIOM regions including their aggregation to the four regions used in the Representative Concentration Pathways (RCPs).

 The country definitions of the 11 MESSAGE regions are described in the table below (:numref:`tab-reg`).
-In some scenarios, the MESSAGE region of FSU (Former SOviet Union) is disaggregated into four sub-regions resulting in a 14-region MESSAGE model.
+In some scenarios, the MESSAGE region of FSU (Former Soviet Union) is disaggregated into four sub-regions resulting in a 14-region MESSAGE model.

 .. _tab-reg:
 .. list-table:: Listing of 11 regions used in MESSAGE-GLOBIOM, including their country definitions.
-   :widths: 13 17 70
+   :widths: 13 18 69
    :header-rows: 1

    * - MESSAGE regions